 How Big is a Million is the perfect book for an elementary math teacher.
 This book helps children comprehend a large number such as a million.
 Throughout the story, the penguins encounter numbers, starting off small with ten, and ending up with a million.
 How Big is a Million includes a poster in the back.
 The poster with a million stars help students visualize a million.
 Follow along with Pipkin on his search for a million.
-A Tale of Two Beasts

 Scribble and Author is an adorable story of an active conversation between the author and the object the author draws.
 “Scribble” worries about the problems it might face and questions the author’s every move as she the author, builds a story structure using the beginning, middle, and end.
 The author explains to Scribble as she adds conflict and resolution.
 This book shows students the structure of any story and encourage them to write their own story using the same structure.
 Must like the other titles, teachers will LOVE Scribble and Author.
-Muddle and Match

-- Muddle and Match books are board books with split pages.
+- Muddle and Match books will be your new classroom favorites.
+These book have split pages.
 One side of the pages has words and the other has pictures.
 Although Muddle and Match books are meant for preschoolers, these books would be a great addition to any writing station.
 Each page includes onomatopoeia and unique vocabulary words.
 Students could use 5 words from the Muddle and Match book to add to their vocabulary notebook.

 The newest Muddle and Match book is a Fairy Tale version.
 This could be used as an introduction or review of a Fairy Tale lesson or project.
-Animally

-- Animally is one of my favorite picture books.
+5. Animally is one of my favorite picture books.
 This rhyming story describes the love of a mother to their child with adverbs on every page.
 The poetic language includes “I love you tenderly like a fawn.
 I love you speedily like a hare.”
 Although meant for young children, Animally would be a great introduction to adverbs.

 - If you’re looking to teach non-fiction in a hands-on way, Beginners are perfect!These $4.99 books range from animals to Planet Earth to Castles and How Flowers Grow.
 Each books starts with a Table of Contents and ends with a glossary full of valuable vocabulary.
 Pictures, captions, vocabulary, and so many more opportunities for learning fill the pages.
 Therefore, elementary school teachers must have these books!
 Similarly, there is a series, Usborne Young Beginners, meant for preschoolers.
 Even children as young as toddlers will devour The Usborne Young Beginners with simple text paired with beautiful pictures.
-Discovery Adventure Series

 - Discovery Adventure Series is very similar to the Beginners, but these are on a higher reading level.
 These books with flexi-binding are perfect for fourth-grade and older.
 Any non-fiction enthusiast will eat up these vibrant pictures and detailed text features to continue learning.
 Also, reluctant readers will gravitate towards the Discovery Adventure Series and may actually learn to love reading.
 This series includes nine different titles including: Spying, Survival, Extreme Sports, and Drones.